 Targa Resources Partners LP may issue debt securities in one or more series, and Targa Resources Partners Finance Corporation may be a co-issuer of one or more series of debt securities.
 Targa Resources Partners Finance Corporation was incorporated under the laws of the State of Delaware on May 23, 2008, is wholly owned by Targa Resources Partners LP, and has no material assets or liabilities other than as a co-issuer of debt securities.
 Its activities will be limited to co-issuing debt securities and engaging in other activities incidental thereto.
-When used in this section, "Description of the Debt Securities," the terms "we," "us," "our" and "issuers" refer jointly to Targa Resources Partners LP and Targa Resources Partners Finance Corporation, and the terms "Targa Resources Partners LP" and "Targa Resources Partners Finance" refer strictly to Targa Resources Partners LP and Targa Resources Partners Finance Corporation, respectively.
+When used in this section, "Description of the Debt Securities," the terms "we," "us," "our" and "issuers" refer jointly to Targa Resources Partners LP and Targa Resources Partners Finance Corporation, and the terms "Targa Resources Partners LP" and "Targa Resources Partners Finance Corporation, respectively.